 Microlearning solves the problems with traditional measurement.
 In fact, meaningful measurement is one of the main reasons you should be considering the approach in the first place.
 Take a look at our microlearning definition:

-Microlearning is an approach to training that delivers content in short, focused bites.
+Microlearning is content delivered in short, focused bites.
 To be effective, microlearning must fit naturally into the daily workflow, engage employees in voluntary participation, be based in brain science (how people actually learn), adapt continually to ingrain the knowledge employees need to be successful, and ultimately drive behaviors that impact specific business results.

 I previously addressed the question, “How long is microlearning?” by explaining that the focus on a single topic is what makes it short.
 Focus is also what makes microlearning so measureable.
 It’s all about starting with the end in mind through a results-focused approach to content design.